 Cyber liability insurance coverage safeguards small businesses and organizations from the high costs associated with data breaches or other types of cyber attacks.
 A cyber policy is highly customizable and can provide first and third-party coverage when an attack occurs.

-This policy provides coverage related to:
+This policy provides coverage related to the following:

 - Data breaches